ItradeLQ/azure-network-protocols/README.md

 <a href="https://imgur.com/xuoVhQY"><img src="https://i.imgur.com/xuoVhQY.png" title="source: imgur.com" /></a>

 4. Observe DNS Traffic, once again, filter for DNS.
-In powershell, use use the command "nslookup" to see what www.google.com or most of any website IP addresses are.
+In PowerShell, use the command "nslookup" to see what www.google.com or most of any website IP addresses are.
 Now, inspect WireShark and the traffic it is capturing here.

 <a href="https://imgur.com/Y0r57q2"><img src="https://i.imgur.com/Y0r57q2.png" title="source: imgur.com" /></a>

 5. Observe RDP Traffic and filter for RDP.
 We can also do this by entering "tcp.port == 3389" in WireShark.
-Traffic is now constantly flowing, showing a live stream of packets between one computer to another.
-Fascinating isnt it?
+Traffic constantly flowing, showing a live stream of packets from one computer to another.
+That's because both VMs are connected via RDP and any interaction will be recorded.

 <a href="https://imgur.com/9gbvRb1"><img src="https://i.imgur.com/9gbvRb1.png" title="source: imgur.com" /></a>

 We've reached the end of this exciting tutorial.
 In the [next tutorial](https://github.com/ItradeLQ/network-file-shares-and-permissions), the focus will be setting up Network File Sharing and Permissions on the host.
-Since these are interlinked labs, it is best not to destroy the virtual machine created in this tutorial.
+Since these are interlinked labs, it is best not to destroy the Resoruce Group and virtual machine created in this tutorial.